 I, personally, am an example case of the experienced musician/singer that came to this technique with heavily ingrained Bad habits that I developed from many years of :”Classical” training.
 It did not matter that my training came from a prestigious international music conservatory.

 Willingness And Openness To Try New Things

 Many students are overly self conscious about their voice, and judge every sound that comes out of them.
 They don’t want to sound (what they judge to be) bad, funny, weak, or unbearable.
-However, the initial exercises we do to gain deeper vocal knowledge, competency, and eventually mastery REQUIRES sounding bad, funny, weak and annoying!
+However, the initial exercises we do to gain deeper vocal knowledge, competency, and eventual mastery REQUIRES sounding bad, funny, weak and annoying!
 We literally have to make annoying brat-like sounds to discover and strengthen the Cricoarytenoid Muscle; this is the muscle that gives you vocal endurance and stability.
 We need to make funny cartoon-like sounds to release a high larynx; otherwise you will shout for high notes which damages your Vocalis (muscle).
-We also need to find and except the weak or awkward aspects of our voice to uncover what underlying habits need work and iron out your technique.
+We also need to find and except the weak or awkward areas of our voice to uncover what underlying habits need work, and iron out our technique.
 Here are some examples of self-consciousness in a lesson:

 - I have had some students who laugh almost the entire time during their lesson, which limits their advancement.
 I invite humor and make jokes in a lesson, but while therapeutic for a second, continuous laughter in vocal training becomes self-sabotaging.

 - I have had students who literally refuse to do the exercise they are being shown because it sounds bad, when that exercise is pivotal to their vocal progress.
 When they go into an exercise with resistance, they do it sloppily and noncommittally which puts them even at risk of potential damage.